RafaelSdeSouza/ADA8/README.md

 **R packages**

-Once Rstudio is installed you will nedd few R packages.
+Once Rstudio is installed you will need a few R packages.

 These can be done in 2 ways: